lukechampine/blake3/README.md

 The pure-Go code is fairly well-optimized, achieving throughput of ~600 MB/s.
 There is a separate code path for small inputs (up to 64 bytes) that runs in ~100 ns.
-On CPUs with AVX2 support, larger inputs (>=2 KB) are handled by an [`avo`](https://github.com/mmcloughlin/avo)-generated assembly routine that compresses 8 chunks in parallel, achieving throughput of ~2600 MB/s.
-Once [AVX-512 support](https://github.com/mmcloughlin/avo/issues/20) is added to `avo`, it will be possible to compress 16 chunks in parallel, which should roughly double throughput for sufficiently large inputs.
+On CPUs with AVX2 support, larger inputs (>=2 KB) are handled by an [`avo`](https://github.com/mmcloughlin/avo)-generated assembly routine that compresses 8 nodes in parallel, achieving throughput of ~2600 MB/s.
+AVX2 is also used for BLAKE3's extendable output function, enabling it to stream pseudorandom bytes at ~3500 MB/s.
+Once [AVX-512 support](https://github.com/mmcloughlin/avo/issues/20) is added to `avo`, it will be possible to compress 16 nodes in parallel, which should roughly double the current performance.

 Contributions are greatly appreciated.
 [All contributors are eligible to receive an Urbit planet.](https://twitter.com/lukechampine/status/1274797924522885134)